Simmering: Sufficient is better than optimal for training neural networks: Ab Initio Sufficient Training

 \section{Ab Initio Sufficient Training}

 Fig.\ \ref{fig:Retro} demonstrated several applications of simmering to retrofit networks that are susceptible to overfitting by conventional, optimization-based training.
-These results raise the question of whether optimization-based training is necessary, or whether ``ab initio'' implementations of sufficient training could avoid overfitting without any need for optimal training.
+These results raise the question of whether optimization-based training is necessary, or whether ``ab initio'' implementations of sufficient training could avoid overfitting without any need for an optimized initial condition.

-Fig.\ \ref{fig:AbInitioSimmering} shows results from sufficiently trained neural networks in which simmering was deployed from the outset, without the need of optimization.
-Fig.\ \ref{fig:AbInitioSimmering} shows results for regression and Fig.\ \ref{fig:AbInitioSimmering} shows results from classification.
-As shown in the inset plots for both cases, a key advantage of simmering over conventional, e.g., Adam, is that in addition to generating regression/classification estimates, simmering also yields statistical estimates on the validity of its estimates.
-This feature of simmering, which is common to other ensemble learning approaches, is important for mitigating the artificial precision that arises from singular, optimization generated solutions.
+Fig.\ \ref{fig:AbInitioSimmering} shows results from sufficiently trained neural networks in which simmering was deployed from the outset, without the need for optimization.
+Fig.\ \ref{fig:AbInitioSimmering}a shows results for classification and Fig.\ \ref{fig:AbInitioSimmering}b shows results for regression.
+It is important to note that because simmering yields an ensemble of networks, like other ensemble learning approaches, it can be used to generate prediction uncertainty estimates that mitigate the artificial precision that arises from singular, optimization-generated solutions.
+These uncertainty estimates are shown in Fig.\ \ref{fig:AbInitioSimmering}c-f.
+A key advantage of simmering is that, by exploring the maximum entropy distribution of weights and biases, it makes minimally biased assumptions about the training data error distribution and thus yields a minimally biased prediction uncertainty estimate.